Phonics & Reading

 It is an expectation that children read their home reading book every night and complete activities in their reading journal.

-Guided Reading: Teachers deliver targeted sessions to the whole class to challenge the children and develop reading skills together.
+Guided Reading: Teachers deliver targeted sessions, to the whole class, to challenge the children and develop reading skills.
+Some of the reading skills include; prediction, retrieval, inference, summarising and evaluation.

 Reading for pleasure: We encourage children to read for pleasure.
-Each class has a class reading area which has a range of books to encourage reading a range of texts – from non-fiction, fiction and poetry.
-After lunch each day, all children participate in DEAR time (Drop Everything And Read) which gives them the opportunity to choose their own book to enjoy.
+Each class has a reading area hosting a range of books to encourage reading a range of texts – from non-fiction, fiction and poetry.
+Each day, all children participate in DEAR time (Drop Everything And Read) which gives them the opportunity to choose their own book to enjoy.

 Reading around the curriculum: Reading is a skill that leads to good learning across all aspects of the curriculum and each class ensures there are a range of topic books available to promote topics that are being delivered through the learning challenge curriculum.